pywbem/pywbem/DEVELOP.md

     This can be done by comparing with the commit log of the master branch back to the previous version.

-6. Edit the README file to remove any release planning info for the current release and to add some preliminary release planning info for the next
-    release:
+6. Edit the README file:

     - `vi README.md`

+    To make the following changes:

+    * Set the pywbem version near the top of the file to the version that is being released:

+      `.. |pywbem-version| replace:: M.N.U`

+    * Remove any release planning info for the current release, if present.

+    * Optional: Add some preliminary release planning info for the next release.

 7. Finalize the package versions in the following files by changing the development version `M.N.U.dev0` to the final version `M.N.U`: